tomjoht/tomjoht.github.io/_restapicourse/docapis_get_auth_keys.md

 ---
 {% include notes.html %}

-## Authorization for making API calls
+## About authorization for API calls

 Almost every API has a method in place to authenticate requests.
 You usually have to provide your API key in requests in order to get a response.
 Authorization allows API publishers to do the following: